ShreeTanu01/rtCampPlaywrightAssignment/README.md

 npm run test:visual           # Run visual checks

 ```
-#### Note : At first run Visual baseline not present for comparision.So run `npm run test:visual:update` in first execution or when UI is changed in [SauceDemo](https://www.saucedemo.com/) .
+#### Note : At first run Visual baseline not present for comparision.So run `npm run test:visual:update` in first execution or when UI is changed in [SauceDemo](https://www.saucedemo.com/) to create new visual baseline to compare for Visual Regression testing.

 ---